MicrosoftDocs/fabric-docs/docs/data-engineering/load-data-lakehouse.md

 - Connecting to existing SQL Server and copying data into delta table on the lakehouse.
 - Uploading files from your computer.
-- Copying and merging multiple tables from other lakehouses into a new delta table.
+- Copying and merging multiple tables from other alehouses into a new delta table.
 - Connecting to a streaming source to land data in a lakehouse.
 - Referencing data without copying it from other internal lakehouses or external sources.